Shared Content Block:

 RNA Bioscience Initiative — Pilot Grant Programs

-The RNA Bioscience Initiative (RBI) at the University of Colorado Anschutz Medical campus seeks to support RNA biology research to enhance basic science, translational, and clinical studies.
-Towards that goal, the RBI requests applications for three Pilot Grant Programs available for summer 2022.
-Pilot Grant Program descriptions, deadlines, and application guidelines are provided below.
-We describe new capabilities in the RBI and hope applicants will apply these approaches creatively to address new and exciting questions.
+The RNA Bioscience Initiative (RBI) at the University of Colorado Anschutz Medical campus seeks to support RNA biology research and the use of RNA-seq and its analysis to enhance basic science, translational, and clinical studies.
+Towards that goal, the RBI requests applications for informatics support grants available for Fall 2023.
+Grant Program description, deadlines, and application guidelines are provided below.
+We hope that applicants, with assistance from the RBI, will apply RNA technologies creatively to address new and exciting questions.

 2. Ribosome profiling*